avk/avk.github.io/_case_studies/redesign-file-viewer.md

   <ol>
     <li>
       <p>
-        <strong>Avoid InVision Freehand for feedback.</strong> Commenting by inserting text is a poor feedback experience that didn&#39;t reflect well on wireframing as an approach.
+        <strong>Avoid InVision Freehand for feedback.</strong> Commenting by inserting text is a poor feedback experience that didn't reflect well on wireframing as an approach.
 Seeking comments elsewhere would reduce friction when introducing wireframing to a team unfamiliar with the technique.
       </p>
     </li>
     <li>